IT Firm to Create 92 Jobs in Columbus County

 The jobs available are for a wide variety of positions ranging from entry-level to experienced IT management roles, as well as support functions to keep the office running smoothly.
 These new jobs have the potential to create an economic impact of more than $3.7 million for the region each year.

 “We are excited to welcome Provalus to rural North Carolina,” said N.C.
 Commerce Secretary Machelle Baker Sanders.
-“When tech companies choose rural communities, it validates that the state’s talent pipeline is our most valuable resource while demonstrating the importance of our strategic plan’s goal to prepare each community to attract innovative businesses.”
+“When tech companies choose rural communities, it validates that the state’s talent pipeline is our most valuable resource and demonstrates the importance of our strategic plan’s goal to prepare each community to attract innovative businesses to every corner of the state.”

 A performance-based grant of $300,000 from the One North Carolina Fund will help Provalus locate to North Carolina.
 The One NC Fund provides financial assistance to local governments to help attract economic investment and create jobs.
 Companies receive no money upfront and must meet job creation and capital investment targets to qualify for payment.
 All One NC grants require matching participation from local governments and any award is contingent upon that condition being met.